-Concurrent use of tetracyclines with oral contraceptives may render oral contraceptives less effective.
-(See DRUG INTERACTIONS)
+Concurrent use of tetracycline with oral contraceptives may render oral contraceptives less effective.
+(See DRUG INTERACTIONS.)

-Patients should be counseled that antibacterial drugs including MINOCIN® (minocycline hydrochloride oral suspension) Oral Suspension should only be used to treat bacterial infections.
-They do not treat viral infections (e.g., the common cold).
-When MINOCIN® (minocycline hydrochloride oral suspension) Oral Suspension is prescribed to treat a bacterial infection, patients should be told that although it is common to feel better early in the course of therapy, the medication should be taken exactly as directed.
-Skipping doses or not completing the full course of therapy may (1) decrease the effectiveness of the immediate treatment and (2) increase the likelihood that bacteria will develop resistance and will not be treatable by MINOCIN® (minocycline hydrochloride oral suspension) Oral Suspension or other antibacterial drugs in the future.
+Patients should be counseled that antibacterial drugs including MINOCIN® Oral Suspension should only be used to treat bacterial infections.
+They do not treat viral infections (eg, the common cold).
+When MINOCIN® Oral Suspension is prescribed to treat a bacterial infection, patients should be told that although it is common to feel better early in the course of therapy, the medication should be taken exactly as directed.
+Skipping doses or not completing the full course of therapy may (1) decrease the effectiveness of the immediate treatment and (2) increase the likelihood that bacteria will develop resistance and will not be treatable by MINOCIN® Oral Suspension or other antibacterial drugs in the future.

 Unused supplies of tetracycline antibiotics should be discarded by the expiration date.

 Last reviewed on RxList: 12/15/2016

 This monograph has been modified to include the generic and brand name in many instances.

 Additional Minocin Information